Safari (web browser): Plugin support

 Apple used a remotely updated plug-in blacklist to prevent potentially dangerous or vulnerable plugins from running on Safari.
-Initially, Flash and Java contents were blocked on some early versions of Safari.
+Initially, Flash and Java content were blocked on some early versions of Safari.
 Since Safari 12, support for NPAPI plugins (except for Flash) has been completely dropped.
 Safari 14 finally dropped support for Adobe Flash Player.

 WebExtension support

 Beginning in 2018, Apple made technical changes to Safari's content blocking functionality which prompted backlash from users and developers of ad blocking extensions, who said the changes made it impossible to offer a similar level of user protection found in other browsers.
 Internally, the update limited the number of blocking rules which could be applied by third-party extensions, preventing the full implementation of community-developed blocklists.
 In response, several developers of popular ad and tracking blockers announced their products were being discontinued, as they were now incompatible with Safari's newly limited content blocking features.
 Beginning with Safari 13, popular extensions such as uBlock Origin no longer work with Safari.